INFIERI 2025

 4) PLASMA PHYSICS

-THE THEORETICAL LECTURES ON EACH OF THIS 4 TOPICS ARE GIVEN BY EXPERTS IN THE FIELD.
+THE THEORETICAL LECTURES ON EACH OF THESE 4 TOPICS ARE GIVEN BY EXPERTS IN THE FIELD.
 THEY WILL INTRODUCE THESE THEORETICAL FRAMEWORKS, CONCENTRATING ON THE MAIN ITEMS, THIS SCHOOL EDITION WILL COVERED.

-These theoretical introductions are completed by dedicated masterclasses (i.e. Hands-on theoretical Labs) available to non-expert students in the domain covered by those introductory lectures.
+The theoretical introductions are completed by dedicated masterclasses (i.e. Hands-on theoretical Labs) for the non-expert students in the domain covered by those introductory lectures.

-Today: The Lectures and Keynote will be dedicated to 3 ofthe 4 pilars of this school program: Astro & Cosmology, Particle Physics and Plasma Physics
+Today the Lectures and Keynote will be dedicated to 3 pilars of this school program: Astrophysics/particle & Cosmology, Particle Physics and Quantum Physics.

 INTRODUCTORY VISION to ASTRONOMY/ASTROPHYSICS & COSMOLOGY